 - Take a stroll with your baby.
 If you use a carrier, check that it fits and that it supports your baby's head and neck, while facing inward.

-- Once your baby's umbilical cord stump falls off, bathe her in a small tub with about 2 inches of warm water.
+- Once your baby's umbilical cord stump falls off, bathe them in a small tub with about 2 inches of warm water.

 - To treat any greasy, scaly skin on your baby's scalp (called cradle cap), wash it with a gentle baby shampoo and softly brush off the scales.
 You can also rub on mineral oil if recommended by your doctor.

-- Your baby's tiny nails can be hard to trim, but it's important to keep them short so she doesn't scratch herself.
-To make cutting her nails easier, do it while she's asleep, and try filing with an emery board or nail file.
+- Your baby's tiny nails can be hard to trim, but it's important to keep them short so they don't scratch themselves.
+To make cutting their nails easier, do it while they are asleep, and try filing with an emery board or nail file.

 - It's normal for babies to have small pimples, or baby acne, on their face and shoulders.
 Use a soft washcloth and warm water to keep your baby's skin clean.